Organize Your Email in Color & More Tips for Getting Your Email Under Control

 scheduling a certain time of day to read your e-mails.

-you do, your Outlook owns you.
-You will find you will accomplish so much more
+do, your Outlook owns you.
+You will find you will accomplish so much more when

-when you do this.
-A simple just send a quick e-mail can turn into valuable work
+you do this.
+A simple just send a quick e-mail can turn into valuable work time being

-time being wasted.
-Let your clients know when you routinely answer your mail
+wasted.
+Let your clients know when you routinely answer your mail and then they

 For those work-at-home parents, time is of the essence.
 As successful virtual